Bever Dye, LC, Attorneys At Law, Wichita, KSThe Most Common Questions Answered

-Financing – This contingency should provide for the buyer to formally apply for financing within a short time (3 to 5 days) of full contract execution and to diligently pursue his application.
+- Financing – This contingency should provide for the buyer to formally apply for financing within a short time (3 to 5 days) of full contract execution and to diligently pursue his application.
 The contingency should specify in general terms the interest rate and type of loan the buyer is seeking.
 A typical description might be: “a firm commitment for a new purchase money mortgage from an institutional lender, in the principal amount of at least $_____ at the market rate of interest and points.”
 A drop-dead date for the buyer’s financing to be approved should also be included.

-Pre-Qualification – If the buyer has a buyer’s broker, it is advantageous for both buyer and seller to enlist the broker’s assistance in having the buyer pre-qualify for a loan and eliminate the need for a financing contingency.
+- Pre-Qualification – If the buyer has a buyer’s broker, it is advantageous for both buyer and seller to enlist the broker’s assistance in having the buyer pre-qualify for a loan and eliminate the need for a financing contingency.

-Other House Sale Contingency/Delayed Closing – Some buyers may want to condition their purchase on the sale of their existing home or delay closing for several months.
+- Other House Sale Contingency/Delayed Closing – Some buyers may want to condition their purchase on the sale of their existing home or delay closing for several months.
 Sellers view these provisions as undesirable for obvious reasons and usually seek to avoid them.
 Their effect can be mitigated to some extent if, in exchange for granting the contingency, the seller is allowed to retain the right to continue marketing the property.
 If another offer is received, the buyer would be entitled to a short period to decide whether to proceed with the purchase or be forced to release the home for sale to the other purchaser.

 When considering or implementing contingencies in a contract, we strongly recommend that you have an attorney review the contract to make certain the provisions will accomplish the intended result.